Skip to navigation Skip to content

 Payment times for Medicare benefits

 There is a minimum turn-around time for Medicare benefits to be paid.
-These minimum payment times vary according to the claim type and relate to the number of days (including weekends) the benefit is held by Services Australia before release for payment to the claimant or health professional.
+These minimum payment times vary according to the claim type and relate to the number of days (including weekends) the benefit is held by the agency.

 Service Officers should tell customers that the system is down and they can either: